AbidingReflection/config-env-initializer/README.md

 ## Development and Testing

-All functionality is covered by unit tests in the `tests/` folder.
+Unit tests are located in the `tests/` directory.

 To run the test suite:

 ```bash
 pytest